UVM Library Cards

 Your UVM ID card is your library card.
 It is non-transferable and must be used in person.
 Any university or special library card that does not have a picture must be presented with a second official ID (e.g. driver's license).

-Holders of other types of library borrower cards may:
+Holders of library borrower cards may:

 - Check out a maximum of 10 books from the circulating collections of UVM Libraries at any one time.

-Other library borrower cards:
+Library borrower cards: